Logiqx/wsw-results/docs/tech/usage.md

 git status
 ```

-Pushing the local changes to GitHub will cause the website to automatically refresh:
+Pushing the local changes to GitHub will cause the website to automatically refresh, approximately a minute or so later:

 ```
 git push
 ```

-The deployment history can be [reviewed](https://github.com/Logiqx/wsw-results/deployments/activity_log?environment=github-pages) if there are any issues or delays.
+The GitHub Pages deployment history can be [reviewed](https://github.com/Logiqx/wsw-results/deployments/activity_log?environment=github-pages) if there are any issues or delays.